rizwan2000rm/health-copilot/README.md

 # Health Coach

 Being fit and healthy is easy, and most of the time we make it too complicated that has to be, that is why I built this health coach.
-Health Coach help me you plan minimalistic workout routines (using Hevy as a workout tracking tool) it can also help you with sleep and steps planning.
+Health Coach helps you plan minimalistic workout routines (using Hevy as a workout tracking tool) it can also help you with sleep and steps planning.

 My idea of fitness following the minimalism principle is as follows: